StefanJohnsen/TriangulateOBJ/README.md

 Notice that the center vertex has been omitted since it's unnecessary when showcasing the clock's polygonal shape.

 ![Triangles](https://github.com/StefanJohnsen/TriangulationOBJ/blob/main/Pictures/clock-polygon.jpg)

+It can be a problem when faces in an OBJ file are presented as polygons for some viewers.
+Not all OBJ viewers or software applications support polygonal faces, which can lead to compatibility issues or incorrect rendering.
+To ensure better compatibility and proper display, converting these polygonal faces into triangles through triangulation is a common solution.

 Therefore, the significant question here is, how can we convert this polygon, and others, into triangles?